ssanjose/nhtsa-api/README.md

 A Backend API to retrieve vehicle information such as make, model, and year created, and relays that data to the user.

-This API contains uses TypeScript and an Express Server to deliver its contents.
-The server is composed of different versions of API `/api/v1/path`...`api/v2/path` and caches the make, model, and VIN data fetched from the external NHTSA API (https://vpic.nhtsa.dot.gov/api/) every 10 minutes.
+This API uses TypeScript and an Express Server to deliver its contents.
+The server is composed of different versions of API `/api/v1/path`...`api/v2/path` and fetches the make, model, and VIN data from the external NHTSA API (https://vpic.nhtsa.dot.gov/api/).

+The API follows the Model-Service-Controller pattern and the routing is set on routes.ts for the api.
+The tests can be found on the each directory inside test folder.

 Download and use this application at using `git clone https://github.com/ssanjose/nhtsa-api.git`